DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### d.
 Create a Backend Configuration for the Decision Center Service

 Sticky session is needed for Decision Center.
 The browser contains a cookie identifying the user session that will be linked to a unique container.
-The ODM on k8s helm chart has [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
+The ODM on K8s Helm chart has [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
 Unfortunately, GKE doesn't use it automatically.
 However, you will not encounter any issue until you scale up the Decision Center deployment.

 A configuration using [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#session_affinity) is needed to manage it at the loadbalancer level.